dbolotov/human_activity_recognition_with_vw/README.md

 - Try nonlinear options in VW.
 - Try adjusting rank of inverse hessian approximation for bfgs option in VW.
 - Separate data into 60/20/20 train/cross-validation/test split, and use cv set for tuning.
-- Compare sum of cardinality of all features to number of bits: https://github.com/JohnLangford/vowpal_wabbit/wiki/Weight-vector

 ###Resources

 - [Original data source and publication](http://groupware.les.inf.puc-rio.br/har)
 - [Detailed data description at UC Irvine database](http://archive.ics.uci.edu/ml/datasets/Wearable+Computing%3A+Classification+of+Body+Postures+and+Movements+%28PUC-Rio%29)
 - [Original source for split.py and raw_to_format.py](https://github.com/zygmuntz/phraug)